tetyanaloskutova/remote-works/docs/architecture/money.rst

 If you ever need to get to the `Decimal` of your `Money` object, you'll find it on the `amount` property.

-Skills and shipping methods prices are stored using `MoneyField`.
-All prices displayed in dashboard, excluding orders, are as they have been entered in the forms.
+Skills and delivery methods prices are stored using `MoneyField`.
+All prices displayed in dashboard, excluding tasks, are as they have been entered in the forms.
 You can decide if those prices are treated as gross or net in dashboard ``Taxes`` tab.

-Prices displayed in orders are gross or net depending on setting how prices are displayed for customers, both in storefront and dashboard.
-This way staff users will always see the same state of an order as the customer.
+Prices displayed in tasks are gross or net depending on setting how prices are displayed for customers, both in storefront and dashboard.
+This way staff users will always see the same state of an task as the customer.

 TaxedMoneyRange
 ---------------

-Sometimes a product may be available under more than single price due to its variants defining custom prices different from the base price.
+Sometimes a skill may be available under more than single price due to its variants defining custom prices different from the base price.

 For such situations `Skill` defines additional `get_price_range` method that return `TaxedMoneyRange` object defining minimum and maximum prices on its `start` and `stop` attributes.
-This object is then used by the UI to differentiate between displaying price as "10 USD" or "from 10 USD" in case of products where prices differ between variants.
+This object is then used by the UI to differentiate between displaying price as "10 USD" or "from 10 USD" in case of skills where prices differ between variants.